-We use 1&1 Versatel’s own fiber-optic network as the transport network to connect local networks in the case of VDSL/vectoring connections as well as direct fiber-optic connections (FTTH), and the “last mile” via city carriers as well as Deutsche Telekom (mostly Layer 2).
+We use 1&1 Versatel’s own fiber-optic network as the transport network.
+This is connected to regional networks and thus provides access to the VDSL/vectoring connections, as well as the direct fiber-optic connections (FTTH), of city carriers and Deutsche Telekom.
 In the case of ADSL connections (a business which is currently being phased out), further advance service providers are used.

 Landline infrastructure for private customers

 With our mobile internet products, we are the leading Mobile Virtual Network Operator (MVNO) in Germany.